 We also want to thank Spandana Chatterjee for believing in our ideas, her patience, and, continual efficient and effective support.
 A heartfelt thank-you to Mark Powers, for his diligence and lightning-fast email responses.
-Mark should learn about and consider the option of sleeping some of the times.
+Mark should learn about and consider the option of sleeping some of the time.
 Nirmal Selvaraj organized everything and ensured proper progress was ongoing.